List of Madonna records and achievements

 Madonna remains as the world's best-selling woman in music.

-American singer-songwriter Madonna, throughout her career, spanning five decades, has obtained a remarkable series of statistical achievements during the album era, setting and breaking several world records with her participation in entrepreneurial activities, of acting and her performance in the musical scene for her videos, singles, albums, and tours.
+Throughout her career spanning five decades, American singer-songwriter Madonna has obtained a series of statistical achievements during the album era, setting and breaking several world records with her participation in entrepreneurial activities, of acting and her performance in the musical scene for her videos, singles, albums, and tours.

 Her first appearance in the Guinness Book of World Records was in 1986 with her third studio album, True Blue.
 Thereafter she has earned multiple appearances, including her title as the world's best-selling female recording artist, recognized since the 20th century.
 As of February 2012, she retained 20 entries at the same time in the Guinness World Records, a very similar figure obtained by Paul McCartney in 2003; the highest number of record holding at same time by a musician with 26.

 In a multiple-decades long period, her statistics and numbers achieved scrutiny beyond music industry, including business and marketing communities.
 In 1992, Bob Tannenbaum from The New York Times called to her as "the most statistically significant artist of the 80s".
 Madonna was also nicknamed variously for her success in different formats and charts, including from Billboard staffers.
 However, she also scored some less favorable records, such as the most Golden Raspberry won by a woman or then the largest drop by a number-one album in the Nielsen SoundScan period during its second week.

 Madonna made appearance at various anniversaries of record charts, including some of major music markets, where attained notable high positions.
 In Germany, she was named "the most successful singles artist" by GfK Entertainment charts and in the United States, she was called "the most successful solo artist of the Billboard Hot 100", as well "the most successful act of the Dance Club Songs" and fifth "Greatest Chart All-Stars" (all charts combined).
 The Guinness also recognized her as the most successful US DVD chart artist.
 Madonna was named by Official Charts Company (OCC) as "the most successful female artist in UK charts history".
 She was named the most successful female artist in the history of RPM charts, in Canada, and by Music & Media in continental Europe.